ZoltanJr/ZedSoft-blog/README.md

 # ZedSoft-blog
+## zedsoft.hu

 This is my personal blog created using Hugo with the ananke theme.
 It was generated with GPT-4.
+Content is written by myself.
 Generate new posts with 'hugo new posts/my-post.md'